Sheon Han

 When Literature Meets Philosophy — On Philosophical Science Fiction — The New Republic

-A review of Philosophy Through Science Fiction Stories in praise of philosophical science fiction.
+A review of Philosophy Through Science Fiction Stories.

 The Magic of Tiny-Home VideosThe New York Times Magazine

-About my year of watching tiny-home videos on YouTube.
+About my year spent watching tiny-home videos on YouTube.

 A Reading List on Why We Run — Longreads

-An essay and commentaries on six pieces of writings on running.
+An essay and commentaries on six writings about running.

 A Tale of Two Clubs — Nassau Weekly